 Bushfire fish response plan

-In the short term, we will work with partner Natural Resource Management (NRM) agencies and recreational fishers to monitor bushfire related impacts on fish.
+VFA continues to work with partner Natural Resource Management (NRM) agencies and recreational fishers to monitor bushfire related impacts on fish.

 - Fisheries Officers to work closely with local NRM partner organisations (NSW DPI, CMA’s, DELWP, Parks Victoria and EPA) to understand those waterways affected by bushfire related run-off.
 This information will be provided to senior managers for action.
 The focus of this monitoring will be to inspect affected waterways and, where it is safe to do so, identify potential opportunities for fish salvage.